Mode-selective cloaking and phase-matching cavity resonances in bilayer graphene transport: Multibarrier Effects: Fabry-Pérot and Perfect Resonances

 We now examine how channel-selective transport and internal mode structure evolve in multibarrier geometries.
 The central issue is whether the cloaking mechanism identified for a single electrostatic barrier survives when additional interfaces introduce new interference paths.
 By analyzing double- and triple-barrier configurations within the full four-band framework, we show that the essential physics remains unchanged: at normal incidence, transport is still governed by a single non-cloaked internal channel, while complementary internal modes remain decoupled.
 Multibarrier structures therefore do not destroy cloaking but instead superimpose additional interference effects on an underlying channel-selective transmission mechanism.
 In the following, we consider double- and triple-barrier configurations, shown in Fig.~\ref{fig:3}a) and b), respectively.
 All barriers have identical width $L$ and are separated by intermediate regions of the same length.

-For a double-barrier system, an analytical expression for the transmission probability at normal incidence can be obtained within the four-band framework (see App.~\ref{App: DDoble}).
+For a double-barrier structure consisting of two identical electrostatic barriers, each of width $L$, separated by an intermediate region of equal width $L$, an analytical expression for the transmission probability at normal incidence can be obtained (see App.~\ref{App: DDoble} for further details).
+When the barrier widths or separation lengths are not equal, the analytical treatment becomes cumbersome, and it is more practical to evaluate the transmission numerically using the general transfer-matrix formalism.
 For energies below the barrier height, $E<V_0$, the transmission in the $T^{+}_{+}$ channel reads

 where $K = k^{+}(V_0 - E)$ and $Q = q_1^{-} E$.
-The functions $\mathcal{R}(k^{+}, q_1^{-})$ and $\Phi(k^{+}, q_1^{-})$ encode interference effects involving modes in the $N$ and $S$ regions and are given explicitly in App.~\ref{App: DDoble}.
+The functions $A_0(k^{+}, q_1^{-})$, $\mathcal{R}(k^{+}, q_1^{-})$ and $\Phi(k^{+}, q_1^{-})$ encode interference effects involving modes in the $N$ and $S$ regions and are given explicitly in App.~\ref{App: DDoble}.
 For energies above the barrier, the same expression applies upon replacing $q_1^{-}\rightarrow q_1^{+}$ and corresponding band indexes.

 Equation~\eqref{eq: TDobleMain} shows that the channel-selective structure identified for a single barrier persists when additional barriers are introduced.
 At normal incidence, transmission is mediated by a single effective internal channel, while the complementary internal solution remains decoupled from the incident state, independently of whether it is propagating or evanescent.
-This robustness follows directly from the structure of the transfer matrix, which preserves the decoupling of cloaked internal modes as interfaces are added.
+This robustness follows directly from the block-diagonal structure of the transfer matrix at normal incidence, shown in in App.~\ref{App: Smooth}, which preserves channel decoupling as interfaces are added.
 Consequently, the classification of transport regimes based on channel selectivity extends naturally to multibarrier systems, and cloaking together with imperfect reflection remains robust as the number of barriers increases~\cite{Lamas2024Persistent}.